Gravitational-Wave Signatures of Nonstandard Neutrino Properties in Collapsing Stellar Cores

 While neutrino FC scenarios can be studied using the neutrino signal from a future galactic SN, our proposed GW analysis offers an intriguing tool to probe the dynamical effects of FC.
 In fact, the neutrino signal can only reveal the final state of neutrinos as they exit the SN, making it almost impossible to pinpoint the location and physics causing FC.
-For example, $\nu$NSSI can also induce FC farther away from the PNS (for larger $\mathsf{G}^{\alpha\beta}$ values), but with the GW analysis one can gain insights whether the FC occurred within the PNS.
+For example, FC due to $\nu$NSSI or sterile neutrinos can also take place farther away from the PNS, but with the GW analysis one can gain insights whether the FC occurred within the PNS.

 \textit{\textbf{Summary and Outlook.}}---We have investigated the GW signals generated by 2D simulations of stellar collapse, specifically focusing on the presence of neutrino FC inside PNSs.
 Our findings indicate that such FCs can lead to a new component in the GW signal during an otherwise much more quiescent phase of GW emission.
 This phenomenon arises from enhanced local heating in the PNS interior due to absorption of $\nu_e$ and $\bar\nu_e$ produced via the $\nu_x, \bar\nu_x \rightarrow \nu_e, \bar\nu_e$ FC channel.
 This boosts PNS convection and thus excites g-modes in the near-surface layer of the PNS, causing the strongest 50--100\,ms long GW pulse witnessed in nonrotating SN models shortly after core bounce so far, followed by GW activity that bridges the otherwise GW-silent phase between prompt postshock convection and hydrodynamic instabilities in the neutrino-heated postshock layer.